 School holidays in the UAE

 School holidays can vary slightly between the Emirates and school curriculums, but generally speaking, most schools operate on three terms.
-They take a long summer break over July and August (when it’s not unusually to see many local and expat families leave the country for up to 8 weeks).
+They take a long summer break over July and August (when it’s not unusual to see many local and expat families leave the country for up to 8 weeks).

 There is also a term break held around late March/Early April.
-This is a very popular time for both local families staycationing in the Emirates and overseas visitors coming to enjoy the glorious warm spring weather.
+This is a very popular time for both local families staycationing in the Emirates and overseas visitors coming to enjoy the gloriously warm spring weather.

 If you visit at any of the peak school holiday times, expect hotel accommodation to cost more and attractions to be MUCH busier.

 Also, note that the weekend is Friday afternoon through Sunday, making these days much busier than during the week, Monday through Thursday.

 It’s important to note as a visitor when the Holy Month of Ramadan will occur as slight modifications in behaviour are required.
 The 9th month in the Hijri calendar is a period of deep religious reflection for Muslims and is strictly observed.

 Ramadan in 2023 will start approximately 22 March and end 21 April.

 The most important thing to observe is fasting, with no eating or drinking in public permitted.
 There should also be no public displays of affection and ensure you are dressed modestly – more so than usual.